Arkaines/AdminSYS_Scripts/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE] [MIT License](https://opensource.org/licenses/MIT) file for details.
+This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) file for details.